 \section{Introduction}

 Graph signal processing (GSP) is an emerging field that studies signals defined on the vertices of a weighted graph: i.e.\ vertices connected by edges associated with non-negative weights \cite{shuman2013emerging, ortega2018graph}.
 Weighted graphs provide a natural representation for data domain in many applications, such as the social networks, web information analysis, sensor networks and machine learning.
 The collections of samples on these graphs are termed as \textit{graph signals}.
 For example, a social network can be modeled as a weighted graph by viewing the individual accounts as vertices, and the relationships between them as weighted edges.
 Then one can analyze the information of all the accounts in this network by using GSP tools.
-Similarly, in a sensor network, the sensors and the distances between each of them constitute a graph and the recorded data on the sensors define a signal on the graph.
-In recent years, graph signal processing technology has been applied extensively \cite{ortega2018graph, jablonski2017graph, yang2020new, lin2020feature}.
-Graph signal processing aims at extending the well-developed theory and methods for analysis of signals defined on regular domains to those defined on irregular graph domains.
-There has been a lot of research in this field, including the Fourier transforms for graph functions \cite{sandryhaila2013discrete, deri2017spectral, yang2021graph}, graph sampling and reconstruction \cite{narang2013localized, huang2020reconstruction, yang2021orthogonal}, approximation theorem of graph functions \cite{pesenson2010sampling, huang2021approximation}, graph wavelets and multiscale analysis \cite{narang2012perfect, coifman2006diffusion, hammond2011wavelets, dong2017sparse, nakahira2018parseval, gavish2010multiscale}, and so on.
+Similarly, in a sensor network, the sensors and the distances between each of them constitute a graph and the recorded data on the sensors defines a signal on the graph.
+In recent years, graph signal processing technology has been widely used \cite{ortega2018graph, jablonski2017graph, yang2020new, lin2020feature}.
+Graph signal processing aims at extending the well-developed theory and methods for analysis of signals defined in regular domains to those defined in irregular graph domains.
+There has been a lot of research in this field, including the Fourier transform of graph functions \cite{sandryhaila2013discrete, deri2017spectral, yang2021graph}, graph sampling and reconstruction \cite{narang2013localized, huang2020reconstruction, yang2021orthogonal}, approximation theory of graph functions \cite{pesenson2010sampling, huang2021approximation}, graph wavelets and multiscale analysis \cite{narang2012perfect, coifman2006diffusion, hammond2011wavelets, dong2017sparse, nakahira2018parseval, gavish2010multiscale}, and so on.